Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Supplemental Material

-{\itshape Path in loss landscape}--- To get an impression of the reason for the different convergence rates of cPINNs and qPINNs the evolution of randomly chosen parameter pairs are traced during training and visualized in Fig.~\ref{fig:path_loss_landscape}.
+To get an impression of the reason for the different convergence rates of cPINNs and qPINNs the evolution of randomly chosen parameter pairs are traced during training and visualized in Fig.~\ref{fig:path_loss_landscape}.
 It is clearly visible that the path of the cPINN's parameter pair is more chaotic while the qPINN's parameter pair moves much more targeted in the direction of final parameter values, making it more efficient.
 This seems to be made possible by a landscape that has a clearly recognizable and fixed minimum.
 This could potentially be caused by the entanglement in the quantum circuit, which connects the trainable parameters more strongly to each other than trainable parameters are connected in a classical network.
-Consequently, the impact on the landscape of other parameters when updating a given parameter can be minimized, resulting in a more stable and well-behaved optimization landscape for each of the parameters and therefore faster training procedure.
+Consequently, the impact on the landscape of other parameters when updating a given parameter can be minimized, resulting in a more stable and well-behaved optimization landscape for each of the parameters and therefore faster convergence in terms of training epochs.
 This is visible in Fig.~\ref{fig:path_loss_landscape}, where the loss landscape of the cPINN changes during the training, while the qPINN's loss landscape tends to remain constant.
-Even though further research is needed to confirm this explanation, being able to find an efficient path towards the optimal parameter configuration is crucial when the problems - and consequently the loss landscapes - get far more complex, this further indicates, that qPINNs are a promising method to approach especially these applications more efficiently.
+Although further research is required to validate the underlying explanation, the ability to efficiently identify a trajectory toward the optimal parameter configuration becomes increasingly critical as the considered problems and, consequently, the associated loss landscapes grow in complexity.
+This observation further suggests that qPINNs represent a promising approach for addressing such complex applications with improved efficiency.